This Step: Get a Drivers License

 Ensure you have the following in line for test day:

-- Segment 2 drivers ed completion certificate (if you are younger than 18)
+- Segment 2 drivers ed completion certificate (if applicable)

 - Certification statement verifying that you completed at least 50 hours of supervised driving (10 at night) signed by your parent or legal guardian*